lsst-sqre/nublado/docs/user-guide/lab.rst

   This code will run in the kernel specified by the session (``LSST`` by default).
   This must be done inside a lab session context manager.

-- `JupyterLabSession.run_notebook`: Runs each cell of a supplied notebook using `JupyterLabSession.run_python`, accumulating the results and returning them as a list of cell outputs.

 - `NubladoClient.run_notebook`: Executes a notebook via the ``/rubin/execution`` endpoint of the  `RSP Jupyter Extensions <https://github.com/lsst-sqre/rsp-jupyter-extensions>`__.
   `Times Square <https://times-square.lsst.io>`__ and `Noteburst <https://noteburst.lsst.io>`__ use this method.
   This API uses `nbconvert <https://nbconvert.readthedocs.io/en/latest/>`__ to execute a notebook and return its rendered form.